shunterjs/styleguide/README.md

 # Styleguide

-A Living Styleguide Module for your Shunter Application
+A Living Styleguide Module for your Shunter Application.
+Mark up components within your templates and render them as a Living Styleguide that will use the assets from your application to always show a guide to the latest version of your website.
+The module will also use your CSS to auto-generate sections for Typography and Colors.

 ## Table Of Contents